Gender equality: Effect of gender inequality on health

+Maternal mortality ratio per 100,000 live births (1985–2023), according to the WHO's Global Health Observatory.

 Certain cultural practices, such as female genital mutilation (FGM), negatively affect women's health.
 Female genital mutilation is the ritual cutting or removal of some or all of the external female genitalia.
 It is rooted in inequality between the sexes, and constitutes a form of discrimination against women.
-The practice is found in Africa, Asia, Middle East and Indonesia, and in Europe among immigrant communities from countries in which FGM is common.
+The practice is found in Africa, Asia, Middle East, and Indonesia, and in Europe among immigrant communities from countries in which FGM is common.
 UNICEF estimated in 2016 that 200 million women have undergone the procedure.